-The Holloway Cut Advisor, or as it is most commonly known, the “HCA” simplifies the process of judging the potential quality and appeal of a standard round brilliant cut.
+The Holloway Cut Advisor, or as it is most commonly known, the “HCA”, simplifies the process of judging the potential quality and light performance of a standard round brilliant cut.

-This program enables the layman to key in variables found in the grading report and makes an instant prediction on the diamond’s visual appeal and performance.
+This program enables the layman to key in variables found in a grading report and provides an instant prediction on the diamond’s visual appeal and performance.

 Upon entering data into the HCA software, it will return a score ranging from 0 to 10 (a numerical figure below 2.0 is desired).

 Basically, the HCA provides an assessment of a diamond’s potential light return, scintillation, spread and fire based on its cut proportions.
 It attempts to assess features that are closer to the actual visual appearance of a diamond and the grade is determined based on 4 factors:

 Combined, these 4 factors result in the Total Visual Performance of a diamond.
 An HCA score of less than 2 denotes a diamond that is predicted to have desirable qualities and one that reflects light in an optimal way.

 Note: The Holloway Cut Advisor can never replace the tangible information that an ASET/Idealscope or video provides, but it can definitely be considered a useful tool that you can use on your own, for free.

 Here’s an example of how you can use it to weed out seemingly similar looking stones based on grading certifications.
 For comparison’s sake, I chose 2 round diamonds from James Allen which are graded by GIA as Excellent cuts and plugged their cut proportions into the tool.

 As you can see, the HCA tool is a very fast and handy tool to help you weed out stones that fall short of having great optics.
 From the results above, I would instantly reject the diamond on the right based on the HCA findings.